 The Organiser shall underwrite and approve a group policy covering the risks involving his/her civil responsibility and listed in Special Regulation No. 8 referred to in Article 34 of the present Regulations.
-This insurance policy shall be taken out with the underwriter offering the most favourable terms.
+This insurance policy shall be taken out with the underwriter offering the most favourable terms and shall take effect from the date the Participation Contract comes into force.